electricimp/AzureIoTHub/README.md

 The library implements token updating, which is enabled by default.
 The token updating algorithm is the following:
 1. A timer fires when the current token is near to expiration.
-1. The library waits for all current MQTT operations to be completed.
+1. The library waits for all current operations to be completed (see the note below).
 1. The library generates a new token using the connection string.
 1. The library disconnects from Azure IoT Hub.
 1. The library re-connects to Azure IoT Hub using the new token as the MQTT client's password.